Wyntuition/papyri/README.md

 1. Install Java ([Install SDKMan](https://sdkman.io/install) then run `sdk install java`)

-1. For Spotify, [register the app](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app) to get a client ID to use
+1. For Spotify, [register the app](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app) to get a client ID and secret to use

     1. Ensure the app has access to these via *environment variables*:
         ```bash